 - pressing down or applying pressure to the top of your food, like when you’re making smash burgers or want to get a crispy crust on a sandwich

-A melting dome does just what it says… it helps to melt cheese on cheeseburgers, Philly Cheesesteaks, or scrambled eggs.
+A melting dome does just what it says… it helps to melt cheese on smash burgers, Philly Cheesesteaks, or scrambled eggs.

-But it can also help to create an oven effect on your grill.
+But it can also help to create an oven effect on the hot griddle surface.
 The heat from your outdoor griddle surface comes up and it circles back around the inside of the dome, helping to heat the top of your foods rather than just the bottom.
-I’ve even used this melting dome and wire rack combo to make reverse seared steak on my flat top grill:

 The wire rack can be used alone and is useful for keeping foods warm while other items are still cooking.
 You can just set the wire rack on the cooler area of your flat top grill, and place food that is done cooking on top.
 The residual heat from the griddle will keep those items warm.